We all have tough moments in our language-learning journeys.

 - You’re not evaluating as much, while (likely) still learning.
 This helps significantly lessen frustration.

-- You take some of the pressure off of your performance, which ironically can result in a better one.
+- You take some of the pressure off of your performance, which ironically can result in better performance.

 What about You?

-Not focusing on results when in a state of stress has been the most essential tool I have used to learn foreign languages.
+Not focusing on results when in a state of stress has been the most valuable tool I have used to learn foreign languages.

 But this blog shouldn’t be too much about me.
-So I would like to know: what’s yours?
+So I would like to know: what’s your secret?

 It can be something simple like always doing your language-learning stuff first thing in the morning, or a physical tool like a dictionary.